sr320/course-fish310-2015/Lab Worksheets MD/Bivalve Lab 2015.md

 ###Examine the shells representing the following different families of bivalves and try to discern what distinguishes each group (list the distinguishing features).
 Remember that features in the hinge area are often very important.

-####You should be able to recognize and give the common name of the taxa listed below.
+####You should be able to recognize and give the common name of the taxa listed below:

 **Veneridae**: